boonitis/2019-iot-ai-workshop/README.md

 ## Setup your IoT Image Recognition System

-1. Download [the project repository from GitHub](https://github.com/boonitis/2019-iot-ai-workshop), or clone it using the command.
+1. Download the project repository from GitHub **https://github.com/boonitis/2019-iot-ai-workshop**, or clone it using the command.

         git clone https://github.com/boonitis/2019-iot-ai-workshop.git